MaitreeVaria/NLP-Disaster-Tweets/README.md

 # NLP-Disaster-Tweets
-Creating a README file for a Jupyter Notebook (`.ipynb`) on GitHub isn't standard practice, as GitHub primarily displays Markdown files for repository descriptions.
-However, you can include a Markdown README alongside your Jupyter Notebook.
-Here's a sample README.md for your "NLP-Disaster-Tweets" Jupyter Notebook:

-**Note:** This notebook is a part of a Cousera course - [Introduction to Deep Learning : Week 4](https://www.coursera.org/learn/introduction-to-deep-learning-boulder)

-# NLP-Disaster-Tweets

 This Jupyter Notebook explores the use of Natural Language Processing (NLP) techniques to analyze tweets related to disasters.
 NLP plays a crucial role in understanding the sentiment and content of tweets during emergency situations.

+**Note:** This notebook is a part of a Cousera course - [Introduction to Deep Learning : Week 4](https://www.coursera.org/learn/introduction-to-deep-learning-boulder)

 In this notebook, we will: